Last updated on May 12, 2022.

 When a music promoter is advertising niche acts in small venues, the system can easily handle the normal traffic of people buying tickets online.
 Its bandwidth is sufficient.

-Then the music promoter announces a rare show featuring Adele, to be performed in a stadium which seats over 100,000 people.
+Then the music promoter announces a rare show featuring Adele, to be performed in a stadium that seats over 100,000 people.
 Everyone expects the show to sell out, so they wait for the exact moment that tickets go on sale.
 When that moment comes, everybody tries to enter the website and buy tickets at the same time.
 Ticketing resellers make it worse by training a bunch of bots to automatically log in, imitate legitimate users, and buy tickets en masse.

 The site, which is used to handling smaller shows, simply can’t deal with all of the inbound requests.
 It only has so much bandwidth to spare.
 Lacking the resources to deal with all of these queries, the system overloads and eventually crashes.